-The celebration begins with a world premiere performance of "Grand Central Centennial Fanfare."
+The West Point Brass and Percussion Band will perform the world premiere of "Grand Central Centennial Fanfare."